ndm767/ndm767/README.md

 - Hi, I’m @ndm767
-- I’m interested in C++, Python, OpenGL, SDL2
+- I’m interested in C/C++, Python, OpenGL, SDL2
 - How to reach me: idk make an issue or something
 This was from an auto-generated template pls don't roast me
 <!---